 /Candidates for Love

 This London band released a great debut about five years ago – whose taut, wiry indie-rock was made all the better by the bitter recrimination of most of the lyrics and tales told, especially the apparently true story of album highlight Misery Guts, where the protagonist gets wasted at an ex-partner’s wedding and makes quite the scene – and I thought had vanished until this album appeared out of nowhere.

 Clearly, life got in the way in the meantime, but it is also obvious that time has not dimmed the bitterness.
 So this is another nine songs of regret and heartbreak, backed with a solid sound that never intrudes too much into the space of the vocals, which due to the rich detail in the words is absolutely the right call.
 At points, you shudder at the horror of the awkward interactions, and perhaps there is also the vague feeling of being glad this hasn’t happened to you.

 /Anything that moves

-This Seattle-based industrial group term themselves “Cybernetic Body Music”, and their cyberpunk influences and mechanised style perhaps means that it is a better description for what they do than just calling it EBM.
-It does have the EBM hallmarks, though – powerful drums and monstrous, stabbing synth leads – that mark the group out as one that have noted what their formative influences did, and want to enhance it further.
+This Seattle-based industrial group term itself “Cybernetic Body Music”, and their cyberpunk influences and mechanised style perhaps means that it is a better description for what they do than just calling it EBM.
+It does have the EBM hallmarks, though – powerful drums and monstrous, stabbing synth leads – that mark the group out as one that has noted what their formative influences did, and want to enhance it further.
 The album has danceable groove after danceable groove, great hooks, and a general feel of a group of humans in full control of their machines.
-Very much amodelofcontrol.com approved.
+Very much /amodelofcontrol.com approved.

 /13 Ghost Stories